carlosmds/socket-presence-room/README.md

 # socket-presence-room
-Socket.IO presence room with NodeJs and Redis
+Socket.IO presence room HTTPS server with NodeJs and Redis running on Docker + demo HTML with JQuery